iDigitalFlame/ThunderStorm/README.md

 ##  JetStream

+*Fly Forward, Fast*

 JetStream is a compact, complex Bolt builder engine.
 JetStream is able to create new Bolts for many different platforms (including Windows DLLs) and can obfuscate, encrypt, sign and pack binaries easily.

 ##  CloudSeed

-##  Flurry/Blizzard? | Launcher (Need a better name for this)
+*Let it Pour*

+CloudSeed complements JetStream and is able to build Bolts and Flurries in batches.
+Using JetStream, CloudSeed can build hundreds of instances read to be deployed.

+It's __OUR__ answer to Defense-in-Depth.

+##  Flurry

+*Just layer it on*

-Launchers tap into the Guardian function of XMT and can automatically resurrect a killed or crashed Bolt in a dirrent process.
+Flurry (old name Launcher) taps into the Guardian function of XMT and can automatically resurrect a killed or crashed Bolt in a dirrent process.
 These rely on a configured Guardian type and a list of stored filesystem paths (or URLS!) to get a Bolt from.

 ##  Doppler

+*You gotta find the eye of the Storm to know where the action is*

 Doppler is a Python frontend CLI that can be used to interact with Cirrus.
 Doppler supports multiple users at once (it can be ran multiple times) and uses the Cirrus websocket to get real time data on Jobs and Bolts.

-The layout of how commands works is similar to the PowerShell Empire format. ( Except exiting the shell doesn't kill the server).
-Doppler will automaticall manage filepaths for you (for downloads, uploads, shellcode) and can manage multiple Bolts at once (WIP!).
+The layout of how commands works is similar to the PowerShell Empire format.
+(Except exiting the shell doesn't kill the server).
+Doppler will automatically manage filepaths for you (for downloads, uploads, shellcode) and can manage multiple Bolts

 **
 Currently the Profile Builder (located at doppler/include/config.py) is not built